davidk-im/P5-Gim-Vamps-Project/README.md

     2. Fill out the 3 fields, the form will not go through without filling out all fields.The form will also not go through if your passwords do not match(CSS integration).
     3. After creating your account, you will be redirected to the play menu, where the chess games will soon be implemented.
     4. Example of completed code showing data in database [here](https://docs.google.com/document/d/1FsY9-SmcStAdhVpmfUdrwxXERZDZkiBrXjHaocRAvAM/edit)
+    5. Goal for next week: Connect database so users can log in.

 [2.](https://github.com/kylem314/P5-Gim-Vamps-Project/projects/1#card-52931009) Design, and create the leaderboards page to eventually be used with a database.
 * Created [leaderboards.html](https://github.com/kylem314/P5-Gim-Vamps-Project/blob/main/templates/leaderboards.html)